kburchfiel/cpp_world_clock_2025/README.md

 ## Setup instructions

 1. Go to [the Releases page](https://github.com/kburchfiel/cpp_world_clock_2025/releases) and download, then unzip, the latest release for your operating system (if available).
-I've only uploaded a release for Linux x86-64 systems so far, but I hope to add Windows and Mac releases as well in the near future.
-If you'd like to use the program right away for your own OS, try compiling it (see Compilation instructions section below).
+[Note: I encountered issues with compiling this program for MacOS, as the `zoned_time` function wasn't recognized by the laptop's version of Clang/G++.]

 2. Update the tz_list.csv file as needed in order to specify which time zones you would like to display.
 (You can choose any number of time zones as long as you specify at least one; however, the output may not display correctly if there's not enough space on your monitor to show all of them.)